Christmas / Ideas

 • Forgetting the green.
 Even the "Burgundy and Cream" palette needs fresh evergreen.
 Without it, the colors feel disconnected from Christmas.

 • Switching palettes mid-house.
-Red-and-gold living room, navy-and-white dining room, burgundy guest bath — picks fight each other.
+Red-and-gold living room, navy-and-white dining room, burgundy guest bath: picks that fight each other.
 Choose one palette and use it throughout.

 • Buying color-coordinated sets every year.
 Department store "complete tree decor sets" change palettes every season, which means your tree never builds layered character.
 Buy ornaments individually within your locked palette and let them accumulate.

-1. Pick one palette from the six above — the one that fits your architecture and personal taste
+1. Pick one palette from the six above that fits your architecture and personal taste.

-4. Layer year over year — every December, buy 2-3 new pieces in the same palette.
-After three years you'll have a deeply layered, intentional Christmas decor that improves each season instead of resetting.
+4. Layer year over year.
+Every December, buy 2-3 new pieces in the same palette.
+After three years you'll have deeply layered, intentional Christmas decor that improves each season instead of resetting.

-The whole point of traditional Christmas color schemes is that they're cumulative.
+Traditional Christmas color schemes are cumulative.
 The pieces you buy this year will still work in 2030.
 Pick a palette and let it build.